Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 Single terms are tokenized before the search according to the appropriate data dictionary definition(s).

-If you do not specify a field, it will search in the content and properties.
-This is a shortcut for searching all properties of type content.
+If you do not specify a field it will search in the content and properties.
+This can be used as a shortcut for searching all properties of type content.
 Terms cannot contain a whitespace.

 ```bash
 banana